 You can also tweak synonyms by clicking the edit button and replacing the initial suggestion with what you think will have more impact.

 Accepting or rejecting synonyms

-When you’re happy with the suggested synonym, you can accept the synonym by pressing the button with the checkmark (
+If you’re happy with the suggested synonym, accept it by clicking the checkmark (

-✓).
-If you want to reject the synonym, click the button with the cross (
+✓) button.
+To reject the synonym, click the cross (

-If your index has replicas and you don’t want to forward accepted synonyms to these replicas, turn off the Forward to replicas setting at the top of the AI Optimization page.
+If your index has replicas and you don’t want to copy accepted synonyms to these replicas, turn off the Forward to replicas setting at the top of the AI Optimization page.

 Once you accept a synonym, you should only change it from the dashboard.
 Changing these synonyms with an API client can lead to data inconsistencies and should be avoided.